UPPMAX/naiss_intro_python/docs/sessions/the_way_of_the_program.md

     - Get a first impression of what the Python programming language is
     - Know the basics of what the Python interpreter is
     - Get a first idea of what a program is
-    - Hear about the three types of errors
     - Build up experience with the Python interpreter
     - Use a text editor on your HPC cluster
     - Create a Python script